Our Story

 Sadhana Rai

-Pramnath is the Deputy Head of Representation at Pro Bono SG.
+• Pramnath is the Deputy Director of Community Legal Services at Pro Bono SG.
 He mentors the team of Representation lawyers comprising Advocates and Fellows.
 His guidance ensures that recipients of legal assistance receive efficient and top quality legal representation from the team of Pro Bono SG lawyers.

 Pramnath, who started his career in private practice as a commercial litigator, subsequently joined Pro Bono SG as a CLAS Fellow in 2019 to pursue his passion for criminal law.
 In 2021, Pramnath joined Providence Law Asia LLC as its first Counsel and Pro Bono Advocate.
 He worked closely with Abraham Vergis S.C. and handled high-stake criminal and civil matters, including those involving the death penalty.